DaveB93/lambda-ecs-fargate-updownstatus/README.md

-ugh. all of this could / should be in a cloud formation template, or that new language.
+ugh. all of this could / should be in a cloud formation template, or the CDK.

 in the AWS iam console, make a new iam policy that (currently ) allows full access to Ecs